Official Statistics

 These statistics are official statistics.
 They comply with the standards of trustworthiness, quality, and value in the Code of Practice for Statistics.
 More information about these statistics can be found in the methodology note.

-Usage is shown as a percentage of pre-COVID-19 (coronavirus) baseline; baselines used vary between modes (see methodology for further information).
+Usage is shown as a percentage of pre-COVID-19 baseline; baselines used vary between modes (see the methodology note for further information).
 For rail, usage is shown as a 7-day rolling average ending on the indicated date.
 For all other modes, daily usage for weekdays (excluding bank holidays) is shown.

-The latest TfL data (tube and London buses) is not available in this report, due to an ongoing cyber incident which occurred at TfL earlier this month.
-The more recent data will be published once available.
+The latest TfL data (tube and London buses) is available in this report, since the cyber incident which occurred at TfL in September 2024.
+National Rail data remains to be provisional until updated adjustment factors for the Elizabeth line are available.

 Figure 1: Transport usage progressively recovers to pre-COVID-19 level, across all modes